Topic for 2024

 Awards are given annually for research papers on a topic dealing with John Calvin or Calvinism.
-First Prize is $3500 and three Second Prizes of $2000.
-Awards are payable to student tuition accounts at the following colleges: Calvin, Dordt, King's (Canada), Redeemer (Canada), Kuyper and Trinity Christian.
+Awards are payable to student tuition accounts at the following institutions: Calvin University, Dordt University, The King's University (Canada), Redeemer University College (Canada), Kuyper College and Trinity Christian College.

 Research Paper Format Guidelines